kyma-project/cli/docs/extensibility/README.md

 Extensions can be added by creating a ConfigMap with the expected label and data in the expected format (see [ConfigMap](./README.md#configmap)).
 The CLI binary with access to listing ConfigMaps in a cluster fetches all extensions from it when run and builds additional commands based on them.

-All commands built from extensions can be accessed under the `kyma alpha` commands group.
+All commands built from extensions can be accessed under the `kyma` commands group.

 ## Concept